hulumom/get_clean_data/get clean data/readme.md

 ## About the script

-"run_Analysis.R" extracts  a dataset from the UCI Human Activity Recognition data set which is available at:
+"run_analysis.R" extracts  a dataset from the UCI Human Activity Recognition data set which is available at:

 [http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip](http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip)

 * Download and Unzip data file.

-* Copy the "run_Analysis.R" to the folder having the dataset.
+* Copy the "run_analysis.R" to the folder having the dataset.

 * Run the script.